timreichen/Bundler/README.md

 #### Transformation

-A css file will be transformed into a esm module with a default string export if it is imported into typescript or javascript.
+A css file will be transformed into a esm module with a default string export if the css file is it is imported into typescript or javascript.

 ```css
 /* src/style.json */